-DCCC provides real-time settlement, thereby ensuring that final settlement occurs no later than the end of the intended value date.
-Confirmation of settlement is generated by the delivery system and communicated via an automated messaging system (e.g. SWIFT) to the relevant Clearing Member.
+DCCC ensures that final settlement occurs no later than the end of the intended value date.
+Confirmation of settlement is generated by the delivery system and communicated via an automated messaging system (e.g., SWIFT) to the relevant Clearing Member.
 DCCC presumes that all trade dates and contractual settlement dates are equal to the date of entry of an instruction in the EOS Clearing System or such other system that DCCC may use for the physical delivery of open positions.
 Any deviation from this assumption must be notified to DCCC as it will result in a mismatch and non-settlement.
-Delivery settlements must take place during normal opening hours of the relevant settlement or depository system.
-DCCC does not give settlement instructions in extended settlement periods such as "daylight" or "Real Time Settlement" periods.
+Delivery settlements must take place during normal opening hours of the relevant settlement system..